google/rekall/docs/Manual/Plugins/General/Grep.md

 ---
 abstract: Search an address space for keywords.
-args: {address_space: Name of the address_space to search., context: 'Context to print
+args: {address_space: 'Name of the address_space to search. (type: AddressSpace)

-    around the hit. (type: IntParser)
+    ', context: 'Context to print around the hit. (type: IntParser)

-    * Default: 20', keyword: 'The binary strings to find. (type: ArrayStringParser)
+    * Default: 20', keyword: 'The binary strings to find. (type: ArrayString)

-    ', limit: 'The length of data to search.
+    ', limit: 'The length of data to search. (type: String)

     * Default: 18446744073709551616', offset: 'Start searching from this offset. (type: